MR-R080T/NVIDIA-Switch/README.md

 3. Ubuntu
 4. Linux Mint

+###UPDATE 2
+We now can run the script without sudo premissions, see bellow for instructions

 Adding any other Ubuntu or debian based release is as easy as adding the lsb_release -si output into the nvidia-switch and intel-switch script
 Special thanks for Debian/Ubuntu based distro from marquis196, whos use of update-alternatives for opengl selection in Debian/Ubuntu was the peice I was looking for to make it work on these systems https://github.com/maquis196/optirun-prime-switcher